Sold1ier/Banking-app/README.md

 # Banking-app
-a simple banking app with java made with java
+a simple banking app that made with java